 Practitioners have long embraced the ocular health benefits of silicone hydrogel (SiHy) lens materials for their frequent replacement and extended wear patients.
 In the wake of Kathy Dumbleton’s study1 on the wearing habits of 1-day contact lens wearers, more and more practitioners now understand the importance of SiHy lenses for their 1-day wearers as well.
 In fact, Dumbleton’s multi-country study determined that daily disposable contact lens patients were wearing their lenses for an average of 15 hours per day, most wear them 7 days per week, and up to 75% of them admitted to napping in their lenses.*

 Empowering your patients with the insight they need to make informed choices is an important step in successfully upgrading their 1-day material.
-Contact your CooperVision sales rep for useful tools to help you maximize your patients’ ocular health through education.
+The OptiExpert™ tool has oxygen maps like these to support your SiHy upgrade patient conversations.

 *It is essential that patients follow eye care practitioners’ directions and all labeling instructions for proper use of lenses.